 INTELIHEALTH - A nasal spray instead of a numbing injection?
 It might happen at the dentist's office in the future.

 Thirty people got the numbing nasal spray, plus a placebo (empty) injection.
-Sixty people got a numbing injection and a placebo nasal spray.
+Fifteen people got a numbing injection and a placebo nasal spray.

 The spray worked in 83% of the people who got it.
 The others needed to be given a standard numbing injection as well.
 The researchers had predicted that the spray would work in only 30% of people.